-To some gardeners, roses are indispensable.
-Combining exquisite flowers with gorgeous scent they can be hard to resist.
-And when looking for a name for a new rose, why not turn to the great composers for inspiration.
-Read about 8 composers and the roses that they have been named after.
+When looking for a name for a new rose, why not turn to the great composers for inspiration?
+Read about eight composers and the roses named after them.

 Spiders are fascinating creatures and spin fantastic yarns.
 Read about amazing spider feats and how their silk is contributing to modern science.

-Composers have found inspiration in ghostly matters and the psychological elements they inevitably throw up.
-Read how Stravinsky, Beethoven, Tchaikovsky, Britten, Schumann, Dvorak, Wagner, Strauss, Vaughan Williams, Gilbert & Sullivan and Adolphe Adam have set ghostly themes to music.
+Read how Stravinsky, Beethoven, Tchaikovsky, Britten, Schumann, Dvorak, Wagner, Strauss, and more composed ghostly themes in music.

-Now a subject very much in vogue due to the Harry Potter books, sorcerers or wizards have been a source of inspiration for many composers.
-Read interpretations from Dukas, Wagner, Tchaikovsky, Delibes, Stravinsky, Purcell, Gilbert and Sullivan, Adolph Adam and Rimsky-Korsakov, and Andrew Thomas.
+Sorcerers or wizards have been a source of inspiration for many composers, including Dukas, Wagner, Tchaikovsky, Delibes, Stravinsky, and more.

 Witches have been a source of fascination for centuries.
 Read about how composers have been inspired by witches: Berlioz, Gounod, Mussorgsky,Tchaikovsky, Dvorak, Purcell, Verdi, Engelbert Humperdinck, Arrigo Boito, and Edward MacDowell.